Natural gas and petroleum in Bangladesh: Industry

 Petrobangla is the principal energy company in Bangladesh.
 Its subsidiary, the Bangladesh Petroleum Exploration Company (BAPEX), is responsible for exploration activities.
 International oil companies must sell natural gas to Petrobangla at a government-determined price and are restricted in their ability to sell natural gas to customers directly.
 The gas distribution network is dominated by the Titas Gas company, as well as regional companies in North Bengal and Sylhet.
 Due to the energy crisis in recent years, Bangladesh has planned to import gas from Qatar to meet demands in the short-term.
 The country's first LNG Terminal will be built in Matarbari, Cox's Bazar for imports and will be a floating facility.
 Bangladesh plans to build a permanent LNG Terminal on Maheshkhali Island in the future.

 Compressed Natural Gas (CNG) is widely used by vehicles in Bangladesh.

 The Eastern Refinery in Chittagong is the country's largest oil refinery.
-The Bangladesh Petroleum Corporation is the state-owned holding company which regulates the market for petroleum products through its subsidiaries: the Jamuna Oil Company which is the country's largest distributor and was established in 1964 as Pakistan National Oil Limited; the Padma Oil Company which was formerly known as Burmah Eastern Limited, a subsidiary of Burmah Oil until 1977; and Meghna Petroleum.
+The Bangladesh Petroleum Corporation is the state-owned holding company which regulates the market for petroleum products through its subsidiaries: the Jamuna Oil Company which is the country's largest distributor and was established in 1964 as Pakistan National Oil Limited; the Padma Oil Company which was formerly known as Burmah Eastern Limited, a subsidiary of Burmah Oil until 1977; and Meghna Petroleum Limited.